hiyo38/bios_updater/README.md

 ```
 You can add all the motherboards you want to download on the command line, it will then attempt to find them in the database and download them in sequential order.

-- Main needs to have a default state when given no args, such as reading from a textfile or a hardcoded set of moterboards that it will download.
+- updater.py now has a default state when given no args.
+It looks for a file name "motherboards.txt" and uses that to download a set list of roms.
-- Main needs a name change to maybe updater.py
 - Have the whole program use SUM to automate updating bios and retriving the latest versions all dynamically.